 The Tate Modern states that Modernism refers to a global movement in society and culture that from the early decades of the twentieth century sought a new alignment with the experience and values of modern industrial life.

-The pioneers of the modernism were the romantics, realists and impressionists.
+The pioneers of modernism were the Romantics, realists, and Impressionists.
 They rejected traditional academic art and branched out into their own styles that reflected their personalities.
 Modernism is usually an umbrella term for other art movements that became known after World War I. Hence, the term Post-War Art.
-Modernism was rooted in the idea that the traditional forms of art had become outdated, and that it was time to move it aside and change.
+Modernism was rooted in the idea that the traditional forms of art had become outdated and that it was time to move it aside and change.
 Modernism changed from the way the classical or traditional artists view nature, the environment, plus social norms and structures.
 Artists embraced their newfound freedom of expression, experimentation, and discrimination.
 They tried to break down the community’s view of art, analyzing theories of color and composition and frequently presenting these explorations on canvas.

 Similarly, Mondrian was an important player when cubism took off.
 Cubism was the fracturing or breaking apart of the subject matter.
 His version had geometric abstraction mixed with minimalism and few primary colors.

-Piet Mondrian Composition in Red, Blue, and Yellow 1937-42 Oil and paper on canvas
+Piet Mondrian's Composition in Red, Blue, and Yellow 1937-42 Oil and paper on canvas

-Salvador Dali The Persistence of Memory 1931 Oil on canvas
+Salvador Dali's The Persistence of Memory 1931 Oil on canvas

-Lichtenstein, along with Warhol, Basquiat and other artists in the 1960s decided to turn away from abstraction and make art that was relatable to the common man.
-Liechtenstein turned to comic book styles characters, Warhol turned to commercial art and Basquiat turned to Graffiti from the streets.
+Lichtenstein, along with Warhol, Basquiat, and other artists in the 1960s decided to turn away from abstraction and make art that was relatable to the common man.
+Liechtenstein turned to comic book-style characters, Warhol turned to commercial art and Basquiat turned to Graffiti from the streets.
 These were all somewhat relatable and no one had done that before.
 Together, they challenged the norms and brought in new ideas and thoughts to what they considered to be art.

 Roy Lichtenstein Drowning Girl 1963 Oil and synthetic polymer paint on canvas